-Assuming that the transformation T[] is linear, then the following holds:
+Assuming that the transformation T[] is linear, then the following holds by definition:

-Each T[ui], i = 1, 2,... is the blurry image of the input test images, ui.
+Each T[ui], i = 1, 2,... is the blurry image of the input test image, ui.

-The transformation \mathbf{T} can be represented by a matrix that multiplies \mathbf{g} .
-Assuming shift-invariance, we can line up all the \mathbf{ti} vectors in columns to represent the output as matrix \mathbf{T} times input \mathbf{g} :
+The transformation T can be represented by a matrix that multiplies g.
+Assuming shift-invariance, we can line up all the ti vectors in columns to represent the output as matrix T times input g: